-Current fiscal year (March 31, 2019)
+Previous fiscal year Current fiscal year

+(March 31, 2019) (March 31, 2020)

-Millions of yen
+Millions of yen Millions of yen

-Assets recognized from the costs of obtaining contracts 84
+Assets recognized from the costs of obtaining contracts 84 90

-Assets recognized from the costs of fulfilling contracts 221
+Assets recognized from the costs of fulfilling contracts 221 481

-Total 305
+Total 305 571

 The costs to obtain contracts are amortized on a straight-line basis over the period of the main estimated contract term.
-In the fiscal years ended March 31, 2019, ¥197 million of amortization cost was recognized, and no impairment loss was recorded.
+The amounts of amortization cost recognized in the fiscal years ended March 31, 2019 and March 31, 2020 were 197 million yen and 763 million yen, respectively, and no impairment loss was recorded.

-24. Selling, General and Administrative Expenses Selling, general and administrative expenses are as follows:
+24. Selling, General and Administrative Expenses

+Selling, general and administrative expenses are as follows: